 Committed to minimising the environmental impact of our buildings.
-AdvocatIing a commonsense approach based on passive design; an efficient building envelope and closing the gap between predicted and actual energy consumption.
+Advocating a common sense approach based on passive design; an efficient building envelope and closing the gap between predicted and actual energy consumption.
 Green buildings should be a joy: light and airy; using natural, healthy, low-energy materials; and sitting gently upon the site.

-The aim is the practice of architecture that works towards social progress and environmental sustainability whilst finding increased value through design.
-To apply these intentions at a practical level, with a co-operative and open relationship between consultant, client and industry.
+The aim is the practice of architecture that works towards environmental sustainability whilst finding increased value through design.
+To apply these intentions at a practical level, with a co-operative and open relationship between consultant and client.

-Architect Patterson is an architectural practice based in the UK, formed in 2011 by Ian Patterson (B.sc M.Arch – Queens University Belfast).
-The practice engages in a design process that is based upon iterative investigation and critique.
-The practice makes use of a wide range of techniques to investigate and communicate ideas.
+Architect Patterson is a sole architects practice based in Belfast, formed 2011 by Ian Patterson (B.sc M.Arch – Queens University Belfast).
+My work engages in a design process that is based upon investigation and critique.
+I make use of a wide range of techniques to investigate and communicate ideas such as model making, 3-D visualisation and sketches.
 This approach leads to the development of particular proposals that are dependent on the specific nature of each project.

-Thoughtful and creative in our approach to all projects, whether large or small, and our proposals are all strongly contextual, arising from a response to the unique character of each site, the particular demands of the brief and the exploration of a number of options before settling on any one solution.
+I seek to be thoughtful and creative in my approach to all projects, whether large or small, and proposals are all strongly contextual, arising from a response to the unique character of each site, the particular demands of the brief and exploration of a number of options before settling on any one solution.
 This is underpinned with a real commitment to finding more sustainable ways of living.